p10rahulm/your-static-website/content/_index.md

         image_heading = "<br>Onward and upward, like a dendritic tree<br><br><br><br>"
         content = "Reducing entropy, one post at a time<br>" overlay_img = "headers/bubbles-wide.jpg"  # Image path relative to your `static/img/` folder.
-        overlay_filter = 0.5  # Darken the image.
-Value in range 0-1.

         # Call to action button (optional).
         # Activate the button by specifying a URL and button label below.